softwarefactory-project/sf-docs/docs/user/zuul_user.rst

 .. note::

-  Software Factory 3.1 enables automatic generation of the Zuul tenant configuration from the config repository resources description.
+  Since version 3.1, Software Factory enables automatic generation of the Zuul tenant configuration from the config repository resources description.
 The definition, below, is then no longer needed, see the :ref:`Zuul tenants from resources<zuul-resources-integration>` section for more details.
 Note that Zuul's tenants definition file, like below, take precedence over the auto generated.